The Importance of Physical Security in the Data Center

 Keep a low profile.

-The best way to keep your physical location secure is to make sure most people don’t know you’re a data center that stores expensive equipment.
+The best way to ensure data center physical security is to make sure most people don’t know you’re a data center that stores expensive equipment.
 Don’t incorporate signage that labels you a data center, and don’t choose a building with a lot of windows that displays costly hardware that looks appealing to thieves.
 Additionally, limiting the number of entrances to your facility to one — for visitors, employees, customers, and deliveries — can make it easier to control who comes in and out of your facility.

 Make your inside security hard to crack.